 December to February (~2000 μmol kg-1) and lower DIC in June to August (~1970 μmol kg-1).
 The mean values within the plume are much lower; the lowest DIC values (~1700 μmol kg-1) are seen in December to February and the highest values (~1900 μmol kg-1) are during September and October.
 The mean non-plume values show much smaller seasonal variability.
 In the plume, outside of the plume and the whole region, surface DIC is very similar year to year.
 The mean DIC within the plume reaches a minimum in 2013 which was much lower than all other years.
-Non-plume DIC values increased by 0.49 μmol kg-1 per year.
 TA across the whole region is consistent inter annually, with a seasonal maximum in December to February (~2360 μmol kg-1) and minimum in July to August (~2330 μmol kg-1), while TA within the plume shows a seasonal maximum in October (~2250 μmol kg-1) and minimum in April to May (~2150 μmol kg-1).
 The annual minimum within the plume varies from December to March, while the maximum consistently occurs in October and November, with considerable interannual variability of the timing of the annual minimum, with much lower TA in the December to February periods of 2012/2013 and 2017/2018 than over the same period in other years.
-Non-plume TA values increased by 0.76 μmol kg-1 per year.
 It should be noted that the whole region is out of phase with the plume, this is because whilst the plume is more dilute this effect is outweighed by the larger plume between May and August.

-For pH there is a weak seasonal trend in the overall region and outside the plume.
-There is a lot more variability in the plume, with the highest pH values (\sim 8.225) occurring in December and the lowest values (\sim 8.2) in September.
+- For pH there is a weak seasonal trend in the overall region and outside the plume.
+There is a lot more variability in the plume, with the highest pH values (~8.225) occurring in December and the lowest values (~8.2) in September.
 The best SST and SSS dataset from the DIC algorithm predict that the pH will be >0.1 higher than the best SST and SSS dataset from the TA algorithm between January and March.
 The two estimates agree within <0.1pH units for the other 9 months of the year.
-For pCO2, also computed from TA and DIC, mean values in the non-plume region and over the whole region were very stable, which is consistent with the minimal season variability seen in oligotrophic oceans.
-Whereas there was considerable variability in plume pCO2, with average values of \sim 325 μ atm seen in the plume in March and values of \sim 350 μ atm in August.
-The differences between the pCO2 calculated with the different SST and SSS datasets was very small, with differences <5 μ atm most of the year.
-The average calcite and aragonite saturation states are in the typical range for seawater and are much greater than the critical thermodynamic threshold for calcification with a value of 1 (Waldbusser et al., 2016).
-It should be noted that an aragonite saturation state threshold of 3 has also been recommended for warm water corals (Guinotte et al., 2003), other studies have since shown that warm water corals can still adapt and survive in these conditions (Enochs et al., 2020; Uthicke et al., 2014).
+For pCO_2 , also computed from TA and DIC, mean values in the non-plume region and over the whole region were very - stable, which is consistent with the minimal season variability seen in oligotrophic oceans.
+Whereas there was considerable variability in plume pCO_2 , with average values of ~325 μatm seen in the plume in March and values of ~350 μatm in August.
+The differences between the pCO_2 calculated with the different SST and SSS datasets was very small, with differences <5 μatm most of the year.
+The average calcite and aragonite saturation states are in the typical range for seawater and are much greater than the critical threshold value of 1 (the critical thermodynamic threshold for calcification, - 345 Waldbusser et al., 2016).
+It should be noted that an aragonite saturation state threshold of 3 has also been recommended for warm water corals (Guinotte et al., 2003), other studies have since shown that warm water corals can still adapt and survive in these conditions (Enochs et al., 2020;Uthicke et al., 2014).
 There are periods in the data such as at the start of 2019 where the aragonite saturation state falls below 3.
 The mean saturation states within the plume are lower than those found in the wider region.